 Steps to setting up your small business 401(k)

-Are you a small business owner and/or decision maker considering a 401(k) plan for your employees?
+Are you a small business owner considering a 401(k) plan for your employees?
 Have you already begun the setup process?
-If so, you may want to know the steps to take to get your plan up, and running, and tailored to your unique needs and objectives.
+Only about half of U.S. private sector workers are covered by an employer-sponsored retirement plan, but few workers save without one.¹ We'll share the steps you can take to set up and customize your plan so it fits your needs and objectives.

 Choose your plan design, investments, services, and costs